 This timber frame self build was planned to be as ’green’ as possible, including a sedum roof, Polyflor LVT flooring (chosen for its A rating from BRE) and, of course solar panels.

 Interestingly, the angular design of the roof allowed the solar panels to be added at the south-facing rear of the house at the correct angle, blending into the zinc cladding which details the eco-house.

-This V-shaped self build includes a single strip of solar panels along the roof of one of the wings’ internal-facing slope.
+This V-shaped eco house includes a single strip of solar panels along the roof of one of the wings’ internal-facing slopes.
 These, together with an air source heat pump, drive the underfloor heating throughout.

 Get the Homebuilding & Renovating Newsletter

 Bring your dream home to life with expert advice, how to guides and design inspiration.
 Sign up for our newsletter and get two free tickets to the National Homebuilding & Renovating Show (21-24 March, NEC, Birmingham).

 Assistant Editor Amy began working for Homebuilding & Renovating in 2018.
 She has an interest in sustainable building methods and always has her eye on the latest design ideas.
 Amy has interviewed countless self builders, renovators and extenders about their experiences for Homebuilding & Renovating magazine.
 She is currently renovating a mid-century home, together with her partner, on a DIY basis, and has recently fitted her own kitchen.